 We can't live in a risk-free world.
 Nor should every accident have the economic consequence pinned on some third party.
 But, if a court finds that someone is responsible for an injury or the loss of a life, then the full value of that injury or life should be compensated.
 We all place a value on our lives, even if we no longer earn a living.
 Until recently, jurors were left to their own unpredictable estimations of such values.
 More and more, courts and juries are agreeing that the value of life is not trivial.
 One does not have to be a social activist to argue for a better educated jury to determine elements of damages that most states already allow under the law.
-The use of testimony on hedonic damages increases the likelihood of a fairer jury result - an outcome we can all live with.
+The use of testimony on hedonic damages increases the likelihood of a fairer jury result - an outcome we could all live with.

-- For a detailed look at statues and case law by state, see Trial Manual for Proving Hedonic Damages, by Monty L. Preiser, Laurence Bodine, and Stanley E. Preiser, Lawpress Corp., Westport Conn., 800-622-1181. - For specific details and examples, see my textbook Economic/Hedonic Damages: A Practice Book for Plaintiff and Defense Attorneys, Anderson Publishing Company, Cincinnati, Ohio, 1990.
-Or, call the author at 312-943-1551.
+- 1 For a detailed look at the statues and case law state by state, see Trial Manual for Proving Hedonic Damages, by Monty L. Preiser, Laurence Bodine, and Stanley E. Preiser, Lawpress Corp., Westport Conn., 800-622-1181. - 2 For specific details and examples, see my text-book Economic/Hedonic Damages: A Practice Book for Plaintiff and Defense Attorneys, Anderson Publishing Company, Cincinnati, Ohio, 1990.
+This book and other materials are available from my office: Corporate Financial Group, Ltd., 1165 N. Clark St., Chicago, IL 60610; Phone 312-943-1551 or Fax 312-943-1016.